umardar8/Learning-Kotlin/README.md

 # Learning-Kotlin
 An effort to learn Kotlin language for Android Development

-This repository contains Kotlin code files with logic for basic concepts including:
+This repository contains Kotlin code files with logic for basic concepts with the aim to:

+1. Demonstrate knowledge of Variables, Values, Types, Conditions and Loops.
-Variables, Arithmetic and Logic Operators, Functions, Classes and their types
+2. Explain Functions, Classes, Objects, Interfaces and their types.

 It also contains projects created in Kotlin for testing the implementation of concepts and learning.